 SRC Rare Earth Processing Facility First in Canada In August 2020, the Government of Saskatchewan announced \$31 million in funding for a Rare Earth Processing Facility, to be owned and operated by the Saskatchewan Research Council (SRC).
 It will be the first-of-its-kind in Canada and will begin to establish a Rare Earth Element (REE) technology hub in Saskatchewan, forming an industry model for future commercial REE initiatives and supply chain development.
 The Facility will be built near SRC's other laboratories and facilities in the north industrial area of Saskatoon, Saskatchewan.
-Construction is ongoing and the Facility is expected to be fully operational within two to three years.
+Construction is expected to begin in the fall of 2020.
+SRC expects the Facility will be operational sometime in the fall of 2022.
 A private sector landlord is handling the construction of the building, which will be leased to SRC.
 Why Does Canada Need an REE Processing Facility?

 The value of the current REE resource industry in Canada is small but growing.
 It is dominated by small venture-funded mining companies geographically dispersed across Canada.
 The industry is growth-constrained due to little or no formal supply chain infrastructure, no commercial processing facilities and no coordinated commodity marketing or agreed upon product quality standards.
 The SRC Rare Earth Processing Facility is positioned as a catalyst to stimulate the resource sector in Saskatchewan and across Canada, providing the early-stage supply chain needed to generate industry investment and growth.
 The Processing Plant - A Midstream Initiative A key element of the Facility is a commercial processing plant, which will include concentration and separation stages and treat monazite sands at approximately 60 per cent concentration.
 Monazite is a source of mainly light REEs (especially cerium, lanthanum, praseodymium, neodymium).
-Intermediate mixed Rare Earth Product will be produced from the Monazite Processing Unit and then converted in a Separation Unit to produce separated Rare Earth Oxides, as the market requires.
+An intermediate concentrate of mixed rare earth carbonates will be produced from the Monazite Processing Unit and further processed in a Separation Unit to produce separated rare earth oxides, as the market requires.
 RARE EARTH PROCESS